codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/codeporting-translator-cs2cpp-configuration-file/configuration-file-options.md

 ### log_level ###

-Defines cut level of logs being written by translating application.
+Defines cut level of logs being written by translator.
 Logs of specified level and more severe ones are emitted, the logs with lower severity are suppressed.

 | Allowed value | Meaning
 ---| ---|